 What medical evidence of a disability is required?

 Staff with disabilities will need to have evidence of disability from a specialist medical practitioner.
 It is recommended that evidence is provided by the staff member's own medical consultant.
-College has a 'medical evidence form' to be completed by the relevant medical specialist if required.
+Trinity has a 'medical evidence form' to be completed by the relevant medical specialist if required.
 Evidence from a General Practitioner / Family doctor, or support organisation is not accepted as verification of disability.

-It may be necessary for an appointment to be made with an Occupational Health doctor in College; if so, the line manager arranges this, in collaboration with the individual staff member.
+It may be necessary for an appointment to be made with an Occupational Health doctor in Trinity; if so, the line manager arranges this, in collaboration with the individual staff member.
 The Occupational Health service is used primarily in cases where a person has been on sick leave for a period of time and this referral is made by line Manager via Staff Office.

 Evidence of disability documentation is required prior to a needs assessment meeting.